diamond-one/Czech_Quest/README.md

 # TODO add some sort of scoreboard or points system to the game
 # TODO you need grammer in there somehow.
 # TODO Add user login
+# TODO Add in game functions.
+If user enters
+    :q to quit
+    :su to swtich user
+    :score to check score
+    :update to update word list
+    :helo to see commands
+    :swtch to switch game
+    :lang to switch langauge
+    :

 # Score ideas